Early last year, I was lucky enough to see Nigella Lawson at Business Chicks Melbourne Breakfast.

 You know my mum has given me two things in my kitchen.
 One is a book entitled ‘How to Repair Food’ and the second is a coaster that’s stuck on the wall that says ‘If it fits in a toaster, I can cook it.’
 That is my admission to you.

-No, no, no, one of things that I’ve always wanted to distance myself from is the awful smugness of people who like cooking.
+No, no, no. One of things I’ve always wanted to distance myself from is the awful smugness of people who like cooking.
 Not everyone!
-I think on the whole, those of us who like cooking do it because it gives us pleasure or strength or comfort, and a feeling of being creative, but I do not think that a person who can cook is morally superior.
+On the whole, those of us who like cooking do it because it gives us pleasure or strength or comfort, and a feeling of being creative.
+But I do not think that a person who can cook is morally superior.

-I think that we all, if we’re lucky, find an outlet for creativity, and for me I am – I don’t think there’s a moral imperative there and I feel that there’s a lot of pleasure to be had from it, but not if people are haranguing you and telling you you should do it, and you’re a bad person if you don’t.
+We all, if we’re lucky, find an outlet for creativity.
+For me I am – I don’t think there’s a moral imperative there.
+I feel that there’s a lot of pleasure to be had from it.
+But not if people are haranguing you and telling you you should do it, and you’re a bad person if you don’t.
 And in the same way as haranguing people about what they eat and making them feel bad if they’re eating the wrong things.

 You never make any good decisions from a bad place, so I don’t think that’s helpful.